 - Assets are pre-sold before the lifecycle is reached, enabling best prices to be recouped

-- Assets are used more effectively within enterprises, avoiding the need for renting or purchase
+- Assets are used more effectively within enterprises, avoiding the need for renting or purchase of unnecessary duplicates

 - Helpdesk support is more effective

 - Digital assets are logged more accurately and in more detail

 - Illicit flaunting of copyright or patents is minimised